Maryland's 6th congressional district: History

 The Maryland 6th District was one of the original districts that had a congressman starting in 1789.
-At that time, the district essentially had what remain its modern boundaries, consisting of the Maryland panhandle and areas eastward, all the way to the modern western boundary of the District of Columbia.
+At that time, the district essentially had what remained its modern boundaries, consisting of the Maryland panhandle and areas eastward, all the way to the modern western boundary of the District of Columbia.
 However, after the 1790 census Maryland's representation increased to 8 congressmen.
 (Women would not be elected to Congress until 1916.)
 The new sixth district was in the north-east corner of the state east of Baltimore, covering essentially the modern counties of Harford, Cecil and Kent.

-In 2012 the district was found to be the ninth least compact congressional district in the United States.

 For most of the time from 1873 to 2013, the 6th was a mostly rural district anchored in western Maryland.
 It was in Republican hands for all but one term from 1943 to 1971, before conservative Democrat Goodloe Byron won it in 1971.
 He died in 1978 and was succeeded by his widow, Beverly, who held it for seven terms before being ousted by a more liberal challenger in the 1992 Democratic primary.
 Republican Roscoe Bartlett won the general election, and was reelected without serious challenge nine more times.

 However, redistricting after the 2010 census significantly altered the 6th.
 It lost much of heavily Republican Carroll County, as well as the more rural and conservative portions of Frederick County, to the heavily Democratic 8th District.
 It also lost its shares of Baltimore and Harford counties, as well as another portion of Carroll, to the already heavily Republican 1st District.
 Taking their place was a heavily Democratic spur of western Montgomery County, which was only connected to the rest of the district by a tendril in Frederick County.

 The new map turned the 6th from a heavily Republican district into a Democratic-leaning district.
 While John McCain carried the 6th with 57 percent of the vote in 2008, Barack Obama would have carried the new 6th with 56 percent.
 This was mainly because the Montgomery County portion had almost three times as many people as the rest of the district combined.